alinihad83/AutonomousDrvr/README.md

 # Reinforcement Learning with Deep Q Network for Autonomous Decision-Making Vehicle.

 This is a fun project with Reinforcement Learning to train a vehicle to make decisions automatically to drive on a highway.
+Exploration and algorithm still naive.__
 Built with OpenAI Gym, Pytorch.

 ## Installation